The International safety management (ISM) code ensures the safety of life and ship at sea by implementing various safe practices on board ships.

 ISM code is implemented on ships in the following ways:

 Plans and checklists form the most integral part of the implementation procedure of the ISM code on ships.
-Checklists for safe starting and stopping of shipboard machinery, along with plans to carry of various work procedures on board ship ensures safety of the ship and marine environment.
+Checklists for safe starting and stopping of shipboard machinery, along with plans to carry out various work procedures on board ship ensures the safety of the ship and marine environment.

 Plans and checklists also include accurate defining of tasks to be carried out by each crew member of the ship. ( Download our free ebook on important checklists here)

-Every activity on ship is a team effort.
-Effective team meetings and discussions helps in a great way to take the security of the ship to an all new level.
+Every activity on a ship is a team effort.
+Effective team meetings and discussions help in a great way to take the security of the ship to an all-new level.
 (Find out how to conduct effective team meetings on board ships)

-In order to ensure utmost safety of the ship, the ISM code targets the very basics of the ship’s functioning – ensuring proper maintenance of ship’s machinery.
+In order to ensure the utmost safety of the ship, the ISM code targets the very basics of the ship’s functioning – ensuring proper maintenance of the ship’s machinery.
 This includes

 - Inspection of ship machinery at regular intervals of time